Data Augementation with Polya Inverse Gamma

-The rest of our paper is outlined as follows: Section \ref{sec:P-IG} defines the class of P-IG distributions, relates the P-IG and \Polya-Gamma distributions, and identifies the Exponential reciprocal Gamma (E-RG) distribution as a special case of the P-IG class; Section \ref{sec:Conentration_Inference} constructs data augmentation strategies in hierarchical multinomial-Dirichlet models, developing a parameter expanded Gibbs sampler for fully Bayesian inference of Dirichlet concentration parameters; Section \ref{sec:Shape_Inference} presents an augmentation strategy for fully Bayesian inference of the shape parameter in the gamma distribution; Section \ref{sec:Application} presents an analysis of the opioid and prescription drug overdose data; and Section \ref{sec:Discussion} concludes with directions for future research.
+The rest of our paper proceeds as follows: Section \ref{sec:P-IG} defines the class of P-IG distributions; Section \ref{sec:DA} illustrates our data augmentation strategy, developing a parameter expanded Gibbs sampler as well as EM algorithm; Section \ref{sec:examples} presents examples of gamma shape inference, negative binomial regression and multinomial-Dirichlet model; and Section \ref{sec:discussion} concludes with directions for future research.